Jatinegara railway station

 Jatinegara Station (JNG) is a large type A-class railway station located on the border between Jatinegara and Matraman in Pisangan Baru Subdistrict, Matraman, East Jakarta.
 The station is the main entrance to Jakarta from cities east of Jakarta.
-Jatinegara station is operated by Kereta Api Indonesia and Kereta Commuter Indonesia.
+Jatinegara station is operated by Kereta Api Indonesia and KAI Commuter.

-All but a few intercity trains originating from cities east of Jakarta stop at Jatinegara; however, all trains heading to those cities pass the station.
-The government is planning to make the station into a terminus for some of these trains.
+As a connecting station to outside Jakarta, this station is passed by all trains to various cities on the island of Java (except of course to Banten and Bogor which are served by KRL).
+Currently, almost all intercity trains coming to Jakarta stop at this station to drop off passengers, except for trains with long chains (Gumarang, Jayakarta, Kertajaya, Tawang Jaya and Tegal Bahari trains) because their cars do not have enough platforms at these stations, plus Argo Bromo Anggrek, Argo Lawu, Argo Dwipangga and a few numbers of Argo Parahyangan trains.
+Meanwhile, for the opposite direction there are no long and medium distance trains that stop to pick up passengers at this station, unless the passenger road access to Gambir Station and/or Pasar Senen Station is disrupted.
+However, starting on 1 June 2023, followed by the implementation of the 2023 Train Travel Chart (GAPEKA), Jatinegara Station is serving intercity train passengers but only heading east including Argo Sindoro train 12, Argo Dwipangga train 10 and Argo Parahyangan train 36 and 38.

 History

+Background

 Before the construction of the station, the area where the current building stood was known as swamp named "Rawa Bangke".
 Then the region was renamed to Meester Cornelis.
 The name was adopted from the calling of the students to a teacher who taught, founded a school, and preached in the area, namely Cornelis Senen.
 The name was later changed to Jatinegara during the Japanese occupation because the Japanese did not want a Dutch term.
 The name Jatinegara means "Negara Sejati" or "True Nation", the name of Prince Jayakarta who first founded the Jatinegara Kaum village.
 This village was founded after the Dutch destroyed the Sunda Kelapa Palace and is located between Rawamangun and Klender Market.